Product Principles7 min read

 AI changes the hiring equation.
 One senior product builder with strong judgement and AI tools produces more than three juniors without them.
 The bottleneck isn't hands on keyboards.
 It's the ability to frame problems correctly, evaluate trade-offs, and make good decisions under uncertainty.

 This has org design implications.
 Teams get smaller.
 Structures get flatter.
-The "builder-leader" identity emerges: people who can both set direction and execute, toggling between strategy and implementation within the same afternoon.
+The "product builder" identity emerges: people who can both set direction and execute, toggling between strategy and implementation within the same afternoon.
 A PM who can vibe-code a prototype.
 An engineer who can run a customer interview.
 A designer who can ship production CSS.

 In the limit, an empowered team may be a single person with AI tooling, owning a problem end-to-end.
 That's not a prediction about every team.
 It's a recognition that the minimum viable team size has dropped, and the ceiling on what a small team can accomplish has risen dramatically.
+The structural patterns for this are covered in AI-native team design.

 What this looks like in practice